Bio

 (2024).

-Taxes and Growth: New Narrative Evidence from Interwar Britain.
+Taxes and Growth: New Narrative Evidence from Interwar Britain (opens in new tab).

 Review of Economic Studies, Volume 91(4), 388-423.